-The Group sponsors a UK pension scheme, called the Kelda Group Pension Plan (KGPP).
-This scheme was previously sponsored by Kelda Group Limited (formerly plc) before its acquisition by Saltaire Water Limited.
+The parent group sponsors a UK pension scheme, called the Kelda Group Pension Plan (KGPP).
+This scheme was previously sponsored by Kelda Group Limited (formerly Kelda Group plc) before its acquisition by Saltaire Water Limited.
 The KGPP has a number of benefit categories providing benefits on a defined benefit basis and a defined contribution basis.